gwilherm/discord-botyrdeath/README.md

 !pattern <chord1> <chord2> <chord3> <chord4>
 ```

-Chords from C1 to B9.
+Chords goes from C1 to B9.

 ### Instert a bell-break